Gbemisola23/NaijaNetherlands/README.md

         * In designing the nav bar and landing page using bootstrap, this was taken from YouTube [Bootstrap Nav](https://www.youtube.com/watch?v=4sosXZsdy-s&t=1584s).

         * How to delete ccomments on a post was taken from this site [youtube tutorial](https://www.youtube.com/watch?v=M_OKJnIdYeU&t=1772s) in preparation for this project.
-        * By making this proj
-        ect I had help from my husband,tutor support and mentor.
+        * By making this project I had help from my husband,tutor support and mentor.
         * In order to find a solution to a problem, I often search [Stackoverflow](https://stackoverflow.com/) and [geeksforgeeks](https://www.geeksforgeeks.org/).
         * In order to give me an idea of how a readme file should look, I looked at the Code Institute readmefile on slack, some other students project readme files
          [daisygunn](https://github.com/daisygunn/grow-restaurant) and [hash](https://github.com/hashim222/hash-dental-care).